Finally getting around to publishing some monetary policy articles

 Given that my skills are typically in especially high demand it was interesting to have a few months to just do some research and look into things without any deadlines or outside influences.
 It was a pity that the backdrop for this was so dark but I decided to try to make the most of it anyway.
 Many of these questions about the state of the economy that I had first started to consider in 2019 I revisited and looked at in more depth.
 I started writing and in the process was doing a lot of research.
 This research at first created far more new questions than it answered.
 In particular I started to find that many things didn't work the way I initially thought.
 I also noticed that the main narratives about the market tended to be very simplistic and often just outright wrong.
 I started reading a lot of books, articles and blog posts.

 I kept writing and researching but many of these articles didn't get published at the time.
 I felt as though the more I learned the more I felt I needed to learn.
-Critical things in early drafts turned out to be entirely wrong, assumptions and misconceptions slowly being uncovered as time went on.
+Critical things in early drafts turned out to be entirely wrong, assumptions and misconceptions I had were slowly being uncovered as time went on.
 The article about if quantitative easing is inflationary took me many months of research to write, something that seemed like it would be a simple situation turned out to be very complex.
-It turns out that a group of concepts require understanding what money money actually is.
+It turns out that a group of concepts require understanding what money actually is (and understanding it at a deeper level).
 These concepts are very hard to understand properly without digging deep into investigating what constitutes money itself in these modern systems and how it is used in practice.
 I felt like I started to finally arrive at a mental model that was good enough to actually start to understand some of the isolated aspects of the markets, a bigger picture understanding however took a lot longer to form.
 While I know the trend right now is to just blog any old crap I thought that adding to the poor quality information in these areas would help nobody.
 Generally speaking if I think something is crap I don't publish it, because things are read more than they are written knowingly publishing crap is just an act of selfish contempt towards the readers.
 Much of what motivated me was to try to figure out what was really going on and I've tried as much as possible to remain true to that goal in my writing.

 This post is part 1 of the "MonetaryPolicy" series: